-- A member entitled to attend and vote at the meeting convened by the above Notice is entitled to appoint one or more proxies to exercise all or any of the rights of the member to attend, speak and vote in his/her place.
+- 1. A member entitled to attend and vote at the meeting convened by the above Notice is entitled to appoint one or more proxies to exercise all or any of the rights of the member to attend, speak and vote in his/her place.
 A proxy need not be a member of the Company.
 If a member appoints more than one proxy to attend the meeting, each proxy must be appointed to exercise the rights attached to a different share or shares held by the member. - 2.
 To appoint a proxy, you may use the form of proxy enclosed with this annual report.
-To be valid, the form of proxy, together with the power of attorney or other authority (if any) under which it is signed or a notarial certified or office copy of the same, must be completed and returned to the office of the Company's registrar in accordance with the instructions printed thereon as soon as possible and in any event by not later than 12:00 noon on 16 September 2022.
+To be valid, the form of proxy, together with the power of attorney or other authority (if any) under which it is signed or a notarial certified or office copy of the same, must be completed and returned to the office of the Company's registrar in accordance with the instructions printed thereon as soon as possible and in any event by not later than 10:00 a.m. on 15 September 2023.
 Amended instructions must also be received by the Company's registrar by the deadline for receipt of forms of proxy.
-Alternatively, you can vote or appoint a proxy electronically by visiting www.eproxyappointment.com/login.
+Alternatively, you can vote or appoint a proxy electronically by visiting www.eproxyappointment.com/ login.
 You will be asked to enter the Control Number, the Shareholder Reference Number and PIN which are printed on the form of proxy.
-The latest time for the submission of proxy votes electronically is 12:00 noon on 16 September 2022.
+The latest time for the submission of proxy votes electronically is 10:00 a.m. on 15 September 2023.
 To appoint more than one proxy, an additional proxy form(s) may be obtained by contacting the Registrar's helpline on +44 (0370) 707 1375 or you may photocopy the form of proxy.
 Please indicate in the box next to the proxy holder's name the number of shares in relation to which they are authorised to act as your proxy.
 Please also indicate by marking the box provided if the proxy instruction is one of multiple instructions being given.
-All forms of proxy must be signed and should be returned together in the same envelope. - Completion and return of the form of proxy will not prevent you from attending the meeting and voting in person.
+All forms of proxy must be signed and should be returned together in the same envelope. - 3.
+Completion and return of the form of proxy will not prevent you from attending the meeting and voting in person.
 If you have appointed a proxy and attend the meeting in person, your proxy appointment will be automatically terminated. - 4.
 Any person receiving a copy of this Notice as a person nominated by a member to enjoy information rights under section 146 of the Companies Act 2006 (a "Nominated Person") should note that the provisions in Notes 1 and 2 above concerning the appointment of a proxy or proxies to attend the meeting in place of a member, do not apply to a Nominated Person as only ordinary shareholders have the right to appoint a proxy.
 However, a Nominated Person may have a right under an agreement between the Nominated Person and the member by whom he or she was nominated to be appointed, or to have someone else appointed, as proxy for the meeting.
-If a Nominated Person has no such proxy appointment right or does not wish to exercise it, he/she may have a right under such agreement to give instructions to the member as to the exercise of voting rights at the meeting.
+If a Nominated Person has no such proxy appointment right or does not wish to exercise it, he/she may have a right under such agreement to give instructions to the member as to the exercise of voting rights at the meeting. - 5.
+Nominated Persons should also remember that their main point of contact in terms of their investment in the Company remains the member who nominated the Nominated Person to enjoy the information rights (or